NeonSky/master-thesis/UnrealMasterThesis/PerformanceMeasuring.md

 ## Taking A Measurment

-First, launch the Unreal Project with RenderDoc.

-Then, for each measurement:
+For each measurement,
 1. resize the viewport to `1920x1080`.
 2. enter `Play` mode with `Alt+P`.
 3. enter `Posses` mode with `F8`.
 4. run `viewmode unlit` (alt. press `F2`)
 5. wait until the on-screen debugged CPU cost has stabilized, then write it down.
-6. press `F12`, then write down the `Frame X` GPU cost it captured.
+6. press `P`, then write down the frame cost it captured (stored as `scr.png`).

 If your monitor's display is `1920x1080`, then simply hitting `F11` should be enough.
 The resolution can be verified by hitting the `V` key in `Play` mode.

-If the RenderDoc overlay says "Inactive window", then open RenderDoc and go to the `UE4Editor [PID X]` tab.
-From there, hit `Cycle Active Window` until the correct window is active.
+`P` gives an immediate frame cost.
+Take the average of 10 such values.
+Only start using this after you have have first measured the average CPU cost.

+For all settings, the GPU cost will overwhelmingly dominate the CPU cost (even for an empty scene).
+Thus, based on the approximation that: `frame cost = max(CPU cost, GPU cost)`, we approximate frame cost as GPU cost.
+In reality, the true GPU costs may be smaller, but they can at least not be larger than what we estimate using this strategy.

 ## Measuring Table 1 and 2